miladj3/motivation/README.md

 ### Fork the Repository

-1. Go to the GitHub repository containing the `Dollar.yml` file.
-2. Click the **Fork** button in the top-right corner to create a copy of the repository in your GitHub account.
+1. Click the **Fork** button in the top-right corner to create a copy of the repository in your GitHub account.

 ### Create Secrets in GitHub